The Sigrid Rausing Trust

 • Sigrid Rausing: Founder, Publisher of Granta Books, former Editor of Granta Magazine

-• Andrew Puddephatt OBE: Acting Co-Director, Deputy Chair, awarded OBE for services to human rights
+• Andrew Puddephatt OBE: Deputy Chair and joint interim director, awarded OBE for services to human rights

 How to Apply

 Invitation Only: The Trust does not accept unsolicited applications.
-They proactively identify organizations through research and fieldwork, then invite applications.
-Organizations can introduce themselves via info@srtrust.org but cannot formally apply without invitation.
+They proactively identify organisations through research and fieldwork, then invite applications.
+Organisations can introduce themselves via partnerships@srtrust.org but cannot formally apply without invitation.

 Decision Timeline